shahriar-math1364/data-science-/README.md

 # Data Science Portfolio

 Welcome to my Data Science portfolio!
-This repository contains a collection of data science projects and related work that I've completed.
+This repository contains a collection of machine learning projects and related work that I've completed.
 Each project is briefly described below with a link to the full project details.
 If you have any questions or would like to collaborate, feel free to [contact me](mirzadsr@ucmail.uc.edu).

 ## Table of Contents